 FAIR4RS WG will define principles for FAIR for Research Software, then guidelines and practices for their widespread adoption across the research software community at national, disciplinary, and international levels.
-The WG will organise dissemination about the activities and findings and gather community feedback regularly during all the phases of the work.
-To promote transparency and accessibility of work in progress, the group members will utilise a public Google Drive collaborative working folder (through ReSA) and a GitHub repository (through FORCE11) for WG collaborative documents.
 The following table details the engagement that will be undertaken towards relevant milestones, including final adoption.